Tok/Jenkem-9000/README_DEV.txt

 There is no need to set the mongodb credentials in the code, since they are looked up (in PMS.scala) Consider to add the rockmongo cartridge to manage mongodb.

-Don't clone the openshift repo because the gwt compilation doesn't work with openshift yet.
-Instead build the war locally from the pom.xml in this repo and submit it to openshift by sftp.
+Don't clone the openshift repo (because the gwt compilation didn't work with openshift when Jenkem had a GWT UI) Instead build the war locally from the pom.xml in this repo and submit it to openshift by sftp.
 (there are launchers for eclipse)